berntpopp/variant-linker/src/REAMDE.md

 - **Functionality**:
   - Sends a request to the Variant Recoder API.
-  - Logs the request and response.
+  - Logs the request and response at different debug levels.
   - Returns the recoded variant information, including VCF string.

 ### vepRegionsAnnotation.js